-Programme MBA Semester-III Cognitive Level economy and industry.
-K2: Identify relevant cash flovarious methods to analy.
-K3: Appraise the empirical ex K2: Identify relevant cash flows for capital budgeting projects and apply various methods to analyze projects.K3: Appraise the empirical evidence on securities returns- active management and the related implications for market efficiency.
-Course Objectives To understand the impact To use the methods in fine To find out the suitable apprirms.
-Study the function like an uation and principles of valuation. of mergers and acquisition in economy. ding simulation using Carlo method. oproaches for solving financial problems in service nalgamations- spin offs and demergers- value tion from the view of a manager.
+Programme MBA Semester-III Cognitive Level K1: Understand and examine the importance of mergers and acquisition in economy and industry.
+K2: Identify relevant cash flows for capital budgeting projects and apply various methods to analyze projects.
+K3: Appraise the empirical evidence on securities returns- active management and the related implications for market efficiency.
+Course Objectives To understand the impact To use the methods in fine To find out the suitable apprisms.
+Study the function like an uation and principles of valuation. of mergers and acquisition in economy. ding simulation using Carlo method. oproaches for solving financial problems in service halgamations- spin offs and demergers- value tion from the view of a manager.

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Background Of Valuation: Classification of mergers and acquisitions- Amalgamations- Spin Offs and demergers Value based management- Valuation from the view of a manager.
 Determination of Swap Ratios- Cross Border M&A- Legal Procedures- Joint Ventures- LBOs and MBOs.
-7 4 0 11 Ι II The Role Of Valuation: Principles of valuation- Definition of Standard of value- Discounted Cash Flow Approach- Asset based valuation.
+7 4 0 11 I II The Role Of Valuation: Principles of valuation- Definition of Standard of value- Discounted Cash Flow Approach- Asset based valuation.
 8 4 0 12 I III Financial Risks: Risk-meaning definition-types of risks-principles-acquisitions - Basics of Risk- Economy and industry research-Financial Distress - Prediction and Prevention.
 7 4 0 11 II IV Sensitivity Analysis: Meaning- uses- methods of measurement-Scenario analysis-switching values-Simulation: Monte Carlo Method techniques and advantages.
 8 4 0 12 II V Valuation Approaches: Valuation of Options- Selection of valuation approach- Categories of Financial Service Firms.
 8 4 0 12 II Invited Talks/Field Visit 2 - - 2 - Total Hours 40 20 0 60 -